rizkyilhampra/cctv-weather/README.md

 ## Features

 - **Dual-Source CCTV Capture**: Browser automation using Playwright to capture live feeds from both locations
+- **Firefox Fallback**: Automatic retry with Firefox for HLS streams that fail in Chrome
 - **AI Weather Analysis**: Google Gemini Flash analyzes multiple images to determine weather conditions (raining, wet, or dry)
 - **Telegram Integration**: Publishes weather reports with images to Telegram channels
 - **Scheduled Dual-Source Execution**: Configure different times for each CCTV source